 Matiu Rata, minister of lands in 1974, hoped that the ohu initiative would ‘lead the way to a more concerned society and recapture anew the deep links of people and land. … [The scheme] is not meant to be a copy of kibbutzim or any other communes; it is not meant to be the answer to dissident left or right wingers; it is not meant to be a cheap method of developing marginal lands – it is meant to give an opportunity to New Zealanders to experience the earth, the country and each other in a new fraternal unity.’3

 In August 1974 the first ohu was approved, and the Sunburst community moved onto 80 hectares near Whitianga.
 However, despite around 20 groups showing interest in the scheme, the government struggled to find suitable land, and met resistance from the Lands and Survey Department and from local authorities and landowners.
-Groups waited months to be allocated land, and it was often inaccessible, scrub-covered and of dubious value.
-Groups’ negotiations with Lands and Survey, and with local authorities over building permits, often proved difficult.
+Groups waited months to be allocated land that was often inaccessible, scrub-covered and of dubious value.
+Negotiations with Lands and Survey, and with local authorities over building permits, often proved difficult.
 Some became disillusioned and gave up.
 Nonetheless, about eight ohu were established.

 With Kirk’s death in August 1974, ohu lost one of their strongest proponents, and the scheme dwindled after the election of a National government in November 1975.
 By 1979 only four ohu remained, and in 1983 there were three.
 The longest-lasting was the Ahu Ahu ohu, on a remote site up the Whanganui River, which survived until around 2000.